 All companies, including BHCs, that directly or indirectly control an insured depository institution, are required to serve as a source of strength for the institution.
-Under this requirement, the Company in the future could be required to provide financial assistance to the Bank should it experience financial distress.
+Under this requirement, USCB Financial Holdings, Inc. in the future could be required to provide financial assistance to U.S. Century Bank should it experience financial distress.
 Such support may be required at times when, absent this statutory and Federal Reserve Policy requirement, a BHC may not be inclined to provide it.